 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using aspirin, lithium, a blood thinner such as warfarin (Coumadin®), a steroid such as cortisone, dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone, Orapred®, or a diuretic ("water pill") such as furosemide, hydrochlorothiazide (HCTZ), torsemide, Demadex®, Lasix®.
+- Make sure your doctor knows if you are also using aspirin, fluconazole (Diflucan®), lithium (Eskalith®, Lithobid®), a blood thinner (such as warfarin, Coumadin®), or a steroid medicine (such as cortisone, dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone, or Orapred®).
+Tell your doctor if you are also using a blood pressure medicine (such as enalapril, lisinopril, losartan, olmesartan, valsartan, Accupril®, Atacand®, Avapro®, Cozaar®, Diovan®, Hyzaar®, Lotrel®, or Zestril®) or a diuretic or "water pill" (such as furosemide, hydrochlorothiazide [HCTZ], torsemide, Demadex®, or Lasix®).

-- Do not use any other NSAID medicine unless your doctor tells you to.
-Some other names are aspirin, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Ecotrin®, Motrin®, or Voltaren®.
+- Tell your doctor if you are using other pain or arthritis medicine such as aspirin, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Ecotrin®, Motrin®, or Voltaren®.

 - Do not drink alcohol while you are using this medicine.